stefansundin/shrimp/README.md

     	A standard MIME type describing the format of the object data.
   -debug
     	Turn on debug logging.
+  -dryrun
+    	Checks if the upload was started previously and how much was completed. (use in combination with -bwlimit to calculate remaining time)
   -endpoint-url string
     	Override the S3 endpoint URL. (for use with S3 compatible APIs) -expected-bucket-owner string